ElShaikh1945/E-commerce-Consumer-Behavior-Analysis/README.md

 - **Matplotlib** for data visualization.

 ## Dataset
-The dataset used in this project is sourced from Kaggle: [E-commerce Project Marketing Analytics](https://www.kaggle.com/datasets/bashiralam1709/e-commerce-project-marketing-analytics).
+The dataset used in this project is sourced from Kaggle: [[E-commerce Project Marketing Analytics](https://www.kaggle.com/datasets/bashiralam1709/e-commerce-project-marketing-analytics)].

 ## Repository Structure
 - **Notebook:** Contains the full analysis with code, visualizations, and insights.